revilowaldow/IDPC-GoS-Obsidian/Session Notes/2022 09 01 - Dragon Duel.md

 Rescue the party and drive off Chorazzo

 Front of boat, 10ft talon hands

 Who the fuck are you, where did you get that?
+Interrupted my soak.

+> Introduco te in collegium Prismari.

+Precision of a quill but with a talon the size of a glaive